drcjar/ipfjes-thesis/source/13_chapter_5.md

 [@Bonser2019]

+muc5b is found in the respiratory tract, salivary glands, cervix, gallbladder, seminal fluid, and middle ear epithelium.

+mucins as decoys for microbial adhesins, for example salivary muc5b interacts with streptococcal species

+mucin barrier can be subverted by pathogens, strategies include production of enzymes to degrade mucin core proteins and mucin carbohydrates and effective motility through mucus gels. many mucosal bacterial pahtogens are flagellated for this reason. is evidence that degradative enzymes required for pathogeneisis e.g vibrio cholorae and flagella required e.g h.pylori with dysfunctional flagella has greatly reduced ability to infect.

+[@Linden2008]

 Gain of function promotor variant rs5270590, 3.5 kb upstream of the mucin 5b (MUC5B) transcriptional start site, is the strongest identified risk factor (genetic or otherwise) for the develiopment of either sporadic or familial IPF.
 The association between rs35705950 has been replicated in 3 gwas and a total of 10 indeopendant cohorts including a mexican cohort and two asian cohorts.
 However, penetrace is low iwth up to 20\% of non-hispanic whites having a least one copy of the variant yet IPF occuring only rarely.